mzkrasner/dappradar/README.md

 docker exec -it postgresql psql -d postgres -U admin
 ```

 6. Using your postgres terminal, locate the stream ID being used as the table name to host each ComposeDB model instance.
-It will have a name starting with "k" and will appear as a string of random letters and integers:
+It will have a name starting with "k" and will appear as a string of random letters and integers.
+You will need this for some of the following steps:

 ```bash
 (postgres terminal)